zen-xu/ghostty/README.md

 to support many of the features that
 [Kitty supports for shell integration](https://sw.kovidgoyal.net/kitty/shell-integration/).

-The currently support shell integration features in Ghostty:
+The currently supported shell integration features in Ghostty:

 - We do not confirm close for windows where the cursor is at a prompt.
 - New terminals start in the working directory of the previously focused terminal.